ss89/php-errormator-client/README.md

 Using cakePHP?
 Try my AppError and AppLog class for the php-errormator-client in the subfolder cakePHP.
 Here is how to set it up [cakePHP set up errorhandlers](http://book.cakephp.org/2.0/en/development/errors.html)

+Using no Framework?
+You're welcome too to look at noFramework\example.php and noFramework\example2.php :)